api3dao/oev-docs/docs/oev-searchers/overview/glossary.md

 We refer to OEV proceeds in two contexts:

-1. As the revenue from capturing the OEV liquidation.
+1. As the revenue from capturing the OEV opportunities.
 2. As the amount paid to the [dApps](#dapp) as a result of [bid amount](#bid-amount) payments of [OEV auction](#oev-auction) winners.